Seiko Modding Parts Explained: Cases, Dials, Hands, Bezels, and Movements

 A strap or bracelet is the easiest part to change, but it still affects the entire build.
 A heavy bracelet can make a compact case feel more serious.
 Rubber can make a diver feel practical.
 Leather can soften a technical watch.
 Nylon can make a polished build feel casual.

 Check the lug width before buying.
 Common sizes include 18mm, 20mm, and 22mm, but the case decides the fit.
+Also think about thickness.
+A thick strap can overpower a small case, while a thin strap can make a heavy diver feel less balanced.

 The Compatibility Checklist